-2. Ensure cross-sectoral cooperation
+2. Promote cross-sectoral cooperation

 Crucial for the development of smart healthy age-friendly environments are the alignment of (policy) domains and an integrative approach.
-It is essential that politicians, policy makers and other important societal players abandon thinking and working in pillars and open up for cross-sectoral cooperation.
+It is essential that politicians, policymakers and other critical societal players abandon thinking and working in pillars and open up for cross-sectoral cooperation.
 Cross-sectoral cooperation includes, in this sense, public services and social care, construction and ICT, urban planning and healthcare, housing and mobility.
-To achieve a better integrative collaboration we propose to create national and international interdisciplinary policy and societal working groups or ecosystems at all levels that are responsible for developing joint policies of the implementation of smart healthy age-friendly environments.
-The European strategy can act as a source of inspiration.
+To achieve a better integrative collaboration, we propose to create national and international interdisciplinary policy and societal working groups or ecosystems at all levels that are responsible for developing joint policies of the implementation of smart healthy age-friendly environments and share experiences and values.
+The European vision can act as a source of inspiration.
+It is also important to define responsibilities and leadership.

-Again, detailed actions on all of these levels (European, national, regional/local) will be detailed for the Joint Statement.
+Again, specific actions on all of these levels (European, national, regional/local) will be detailed for the Joint Statement.

-3. Fund the implementation of Smart Healthy Age Friendly Environments
+3. Fund the implementation of Smart Healthy Age-Friendly Environments

 Budgets for research and innovation often go to developing new proof of concepts and to install new pilots.
-A shift to funding of implementation and upscaling of already existing, well performing examples of smart healthy age-friendly environments and independent living would better enhance the roll out across Europe.
-In this sense, it is very important that European funding and national funding schemes are aligned, so that innovation coming from successful European projects can be integrated in national frameworks and therefore scale-up through Europe.
+A shift to (longer term) funding of implementation and upscaling of already existing, well-performing examples of smart healthy age-friendly environments and independent living would better enhance the roll out across Europe.
+In this sense, it is very important that European funding and national funding schemes be aligned, so that innovation coming from successful European projects can be integrated into national frameworks and therefore scale-up through Europe.
+It would also be very helpful to have a European database/guidance of proven projects and technologies that companies and investors can use to implement.
+Further it is recommended to bridge the existing digital gap within organisations and people: this would give a boost to implementation too.

-Also, very important is to create funding frameworks that integrate different elements on SHAFE, like Health, Social care, ICT and building environments in the same calls, allowing effective implementation of long-term solutions.
+Also, very important is to create funding frameworks that integrate different elements on SHAFE, such as Health, Social care, ICT and building environments in the same calls, allowing effective implementation of long-term solutions.
 These funding frameworks shall derive from the European Strategy and EU/Member States task forces on the subject.

-4. Invest only in research that derives from societal needs and challenges and use knowledge to prediction and prevention
+4. Invest in research that derives from societal needs and challenges and use knowledge for prediction, prevention and implementation of solutions

-To achieve more impact regarding societal needs and challenges, we recommend increasing the funding calls that support long and large-scaled pilots and raise the demand on the social and economic impact of projects.
-Also we suggest investing more on funding for actions that include the prediction of health and social needs and challenges and are connected to the implementation of prevention measures.
+To achieve more impact regarding societal needs and challenges, we recommend increasing the funding calls that support long lasting (preferably large-scale) pilots and raise the demand on the social and economic impact of projects.
+Also, we suggest investing more in funding for actions that include the prediction of health and social needs and challenges and are connected to the implementation of prevention measures.